-The 2017 Rapid Mortality Surveillance (RMS) Report provides timely empirical estimates of the mortality-based high-level indicators for monitoring health and the performance of the Department of Health.
+The Rapid Mortality Surveillance (RMS) Report has been providing empirical estimates of the mortality-based high-level indicators for monitoring health and the performance of the Department of Health since 2012.
 It provides information to track Outputs 1 and 2 of the health-related targets of the Negotiated Service Delivery Agreement (NSDA) and health-related targets of the Medium Term Strategic Framework (MTSF).
-Deaths registered on the National Population Register are the main data source for the most recent indicators while earlier indicators and the MMR and non-communicable disease mortality rates on adjusted data from cause-of-death data from Stats SA up to 2016.
-The Neonatal Mortality Rate is based on adjusted data from the District Health Information System (DHIS) up to 2017.
-Completeness of death registration has improved but it is remains necessary to close remaining gaps and stabilise the system.
+Deaths registered on the National Population Register by the Department of Home Affairs are the main data source for the most recent estimates while earlier estimates of the MMR and non-communicable disease premature mortality rates are based on adjusted data from cause-of-death data from Stats SA up to 2016 (being the most recent year for which vital registration data have been released).
+The Neonatal Mortality Rate is based on adjusted data from the District Health Information System (DHIS) up to 2018.
+Efforts to improve the completeness of death registration are still required and the delay in the release of cause of death report is a concern.

-The 2017 report shows that the average life expectancy in South Africa is now over 64 years, having increased by more than 10 years since the low in 2005.
-The increase in life expectancy is due particularly to drops in the levels of child mortality as well as young adult mortality.
-While the increase appears to be on track to meet the MTSF target for 2019, compared to earlier years, the increase in life expectancy has slowed down.
-Mortality of older adolescents and young adults aged 15-24 years (${10}q{15}$) reveals the enormous impact that the HIV/AIDS pandemic has had on adolescent girls and young women.
+The 2018 report shows that the average life expectancy in South Africa is now over 64.8 years, having increased by more than 10 years since the low of 53.7 in 2005.
+The increase in life expectancy is due particularly to the decrease in child mortality as well as young adult mortality and reflects that the 2019 target of 64.2 years has been met.
 In 2000, the probability of a 15-year old female dying before the age of 25 years was 35.1 per 1 000.
-This increased rapidly to a peak of 44.4 per 1 000 in 2004 and subsequently declined to a level of 17.0 per 1 000 in 2017 due to the provision of ARVs to mothers.
-The pace of decline has slowed down in the past 3 years.
+After this it increased rapidly to a peak of 44.4 per 1 000 in 2004 and has subsequently declined to a level of 16.4 per 1 000 in 2018 due to the provision of ARVs to mothers, but the pace of decline has slowed in the past 4 years.
+Life expectancy at age 60, a useful indicator of the mortality experienced by older South Africans has shown little change since 2000.
+In 2018, the life expectancy at age 60 is 19.6 years for females and 15.9 years for males with an overall average of 17.9 years.

-The level of infant and under-five mortality rates have continued to decline and are now 23 and 32 per 1 000 live births in 2017, respectively, and are on track to meet the 2019 targets, while the neonatal mortality continues to show no improvement remaining at 12 per 1 000 live births.
-The maternal mortality ratio peaked in 2009 and has declined to 134 per 100 000 live births in 2016.
-Extra efforts to reduce maternal and neonatal mortality further will be needed if the MTSF targets are to be met by 2019.
-Despite a downward trend, levels of mortality of older children and young adolescents aged 5-14 years (${10}q_5$) indicate that extra efforts are also needed to secure the gains of investment in the first 1000 days of life.
+Infant and under-five mortality rates reached a low of 23 and 32 per 1 000 live births, respectively, in 2017 but increased to 25 and 34 per 1 000 livebirths in 2018, respectively.
+This appears, from the NPR data for 2017, to be due to an absence of the winter increase generally associated with pneumonia and diarrhoea among infants 1-11 months old.
+In contrast the neonatal mortality rate continues to show little change at 11 per 1 000 live births.

+Despite a downward trend, levels of mortality of older children and young adolescents aged 5-14 years (${10}q_5$) indicate that extra efforts are also needed in this age group.
 Literature on the cost-effectiveness of interventions highlights the value of integrated school-based interventions to address nutrition and health.